Sudden Cardiac Arrest: Causes, Symptoms & Prevention

 What is sudden cardiac arrest?

 Sudden cardiac arrest is what happens when the heart stops beating suddenly and unexpectedly.
-Out of nowhere, the patient’s heart stops pumping blood and the person collapses.
+Out of nowhere, the heart stops pumping blood and the person collapses.
 We like the machinery analogy.
 Has your car or washing machine just broken down without warning?
 Let’s explore the causes.

 What causes sudden cardiac arrest in children?

 There are two types of heart conditions that lead to sudden cardiac arrest in children: structural and electrical.
-A structural defect, like cardiomyopathy, prevent the heart from working properly – it’s too big or the parts are in the wrong place.
+A structural defect, like cardiomyopathy, prevents the heart from working properly – it’s too big or the parts are in the wrong place.
 An electrical defect, like Long QT Syndrome, interrupts the heart’s rhythm which results in a dangerous arrhythmia (fancy term for bad heartbeat).
 These conditions are usually hereditary, but can be acquired in some instances.
 There are infections that attack the heart.
 Some medications can affect the heartbeat and cause harm.
 Finally, substances like caffeine and recreational drugs can make the heart race resulting in an arrhythmia.

 What do sudden cardiac arrest symptoms look like for children?

-- Fainting or seizure during or immediately after exercise
+Fainting or seizures during or immediately after exercise

 - Unexplained shortness of breath